What is SHOW?

 Funding Statement

-Based at the University of Wisconsin-Madison School of Medicine and Public Health since 2008, SHOW receives funding from the Wisconsin Partnership Program (WPP).
+Based at the University of Wisconsin-Madison School of Medicine and Public Health since 2008, SHOW received funding from the Wisconsin Partnership Program (WPP) from 2004-2023.
 WPP supports efforts to improve the health of the people of Wisconsin by supporting partnerships between the University of Wisconsin School of Medicine and Public Health and local, regional, and statewide groups to address the most important health issues in Wisconsin.